How to Develop Executive Presence and Improve Your Leadership Impact

 When I say the words “executive presence” which leader comes to mind that most exemplifies this for you?

-Have you ever wondered how you could develop greater executive presence for yourself?
+Have you ever wondered how you could develop executive presence and grow your impact as a leader?

 If you’re nodding along, keep reading.
 We’re going to walk you through three aspects of executive presence + how to develop them.

 Nobody likes confusing directions, meetings that run long or guidance that’s hard to follow.
-Increase your executive presence by increasing the clarity of your communications and expectations — upfront.
+Increase your executive presence by strengthening your executive communication skills — especially around setting clear expectations upfront.

 Make your intentions clear + make sure you’re easy to follow.